hasura/ndc-typescript-deno/README.md

 * The typescript sources are assembled
 * Dependencies are fetched into a vendor directory
 * Inference is performed and output to schema.json
-* The functions are served via HTTP locally in the background
+* The functions are served via HTTP locally in the background with the Deno runtime
 * The connector is started in the foreground responding to requests

 It assumes that dependencies are specified in accordance with [Deno](https://deno.com) conventions.